 Microsoft Solitaire and 3D Pinball.
 All I feel is nostalgia when I think about these games.
-My favourite memories playing these games was in high school when we were first introduced to computers.
+My favourite memories of playing these games were in high school when we were first introduced to computers.
 Computer classes were a time to treasure.
-40 – 80 minutes a week was all we got and we made every second time.
+40 – 80 minutes a week was all we got and we made every second count.

 History of Microsoft Solitaire

 For context, Microsoft’s Solitaire game is 32 years old and PinBall is 24 years old!
 Microsoft Solitaire was originally included as part of Windows 3.0 back in 1990.
 It was designed specifically to teach users how to use a mouse.
 The developers felt that the familiar game was the perfect way to introduce users to relatively new computing concepts.
 By playing Solitaire, users learnt more than they bargained for.